 若想阅读中文版本，请在网页的右边 “Google Translate” 点击选择 中文简体 (Chinese Simplified）或 繁体 (Chinese Traditional) 翻译。可能食谱读起来会怪怪的，所以如果有疑问都可以问哦！

-While we may not always use buttermilk in baking and cooking, but it is also worth mentioning that you should try buttermilk!
+While we may not always use buttermilk in baking and cooking, but it is also worth noting that you should try buttermilk sometime if you can!
 I have always used substitute for buttermilk since a recipe doesn’t always need a carton of buttermilk.
 However, I have recently read that the real buttermilk imparts better flavor in the baked goods.
 So I decided to try it out myself.

 In this recipe, I’ve used the real buttermilk, and yes it is true!
-Using the actual buttermilk lends a deeper flavor in the baked item, and seemed to make it moister, compared to when we use the substitute.
-So, if possible, do try it out for yourself!
+Using real buttermilk lends a deeper flavor in the baked item, and seemed to make it moister, compared to when we use the substitute.
+So, if possible, try it out for yourself!

 >> MORE PETITE PASTRIES RECIPE: